Skip to content

 The Great Roman Basilicas

-With Constantine’s victory on his rival Massenzio’s troops (312 A.D.), Christianity was made legal by the new Emperor who had embraced the faith in Jesus.
-From Constantine’s epoch are Saint Peter’s Basilica in the Vatican City, Saint John in Lateran and Saint Cross in Jerusalem.
+With Constantine’s victory over his rival Massenzio’s troops (312 A.D.), Christianity was made legal by the new Emperor, who had embraced the faith in Jesus.
+From Constantine’s epoch are Saint Peter’s Basilica in the Vatican City, Saint John in Lateran, and Saint Cross in Jerusalem.

 Tourist Info: